nf-core/rnafusion/docs/references.md

 && rm gdown.pl
 ```

-> Update the config file to include the directory
+> Update your custom configuration file to include the directory

 ```groovy
 params {